warning Coming soon – PHH Mortgage is changing its name! right arrow

 The Federal Emergency Management Agency (FEMA) announces Presidentially declared major disasters and emergencies.
 The declaration is usually made after the event has already occurred.

-It is the Seller’s responsibility to determine and act upon any Loans impacted by a disaster prior to the sale to PHH.
-PHH is not responsible to provide notification to the Seller of disaster declarations.
+It is the Client’s responsibility to determine and act upon any Loans impacted by a disaster prior to the sale to PHH.
+PHH is not responsible to provide notification to the Client of disaster declarations.
 If at any time after loan purchase, PHH or a subsequent investor determines that the subject property was damaged and not in fully marketable condition at time of sale, the loan is subject to repurchase.

 PHH considers a disaster any event that causes substantial damage.
 Disasters include, but are not limited to: